ourlifeloop/marketing/src/cms/training-faqs/can-i-put-a-work-request-in-for-my-resident.md

 ---
-question: "Can I put a Work Request in for my resident? "
+question: "Can I put a work request in for my resident? "
 answer: This depends on your community's functionality.
 If you can, you will see a "Work Requests" tab in the blue panel on the left-hand side of your screen.
   Select this and find the "New Request" button on the top right.
 Fill out the